Steve132/divify/README.md

 			}
 		}
     </div>

+## Usage and API
 It has two APIs:  The first, which is automatic, processes everything inside `divified` elements.
 The second API is simply the `divify(x)` function, which can be used like `var html_str=divify(divifysource_str);`

+## Frameworks
-You can also use it with string interpolation and javascript multiline template strings to implement a really simple sort of UI component system or templates.
+You can also use it with string interpolation and javascript multiline template strings to implement a really simple sort of UI component system or templates. (very rudimentary)

+    //an example 'resource' component
 	function resource(namelower,namefancy)
 	{
 		return divify(`